 For the last 7 years Ryan has been, and currently works as a private instructor, music director, and percussion teacher and teaches piano, guitar, ukulele, and percussion with the company music mobile.
 He is the music director at Faith Church in Goose Creek, and has played electric guitar in multiple major events and conferences with Faith Worship.
 His teaching experience includes working with Stratford High School, Summerville High School, Gregg Middle School, Charleston Southern University, and Hanahan High school where he has been the percussion instructor since 2019.

-Cameron Buskirk is very excited to be spending the season with Charles Towne Percussion!
+Cameron Buskirk is very excited to be returning for his second season with Charles Towne Percussion!
 Cameron was born and raised in Charleston, South Carolina and does not plan on leaving any time soon.
-Cameron recently received his bachelor’s degree in Music Education at Charleston Southern University studying French Horn under Mr. Brandon Nichols.
+Cameron received his bachelor’s degree in Music Education at Charleston Southern University studying French Horn under Mr. Brandon Nichols.
+Cameron is currently working on his master’s in music education degree through the University of Florida.
 Cameron’s primary instrument is the French Horn but is proficient on many others.
 Cameron has performed on many stages including Carnegie Hall, as well as being an international performer.
 He spent 3 weeks touring Europe with a wind ensemble and performed in Germany, Austria, and Switzerland.
+Cameron actively plays in the Summerville Orchestra.
 He has been an avid member in the marching arts for over 10 years, competing in both marching band and indoor percussion.
 In 2016 Cameron marched with an indoor percussion group and went on to win Gold at the CWEA Championship.
-Cameron has recently accepted the music teacher position at Fort Dorchester Elementary School in North Charleston.
+Cameron currently teaches General Music at Fort Dorchester Elementary School in North Charleston.
 Outside of teaching and performing, Cameron enjoys watching Marvel and Star Wars movies.